 Here are a few football trading strategies to get you thinking.
 Using them in the right situations is the key to profiting…

 Football trading strategies are often very simple (the best ones).
 To get potent results, you should record your trades and have a clearly laid out plan that you stick to.

 The trouble is, most people who fail at trading the football don’t put enough time into assessing the situation.
 They don’t have enough knowledge, but wade in regardless.
 If that’s you, this post is really going to help you a lot, drawing from my own experiences as a professional trader.

 Researching the right things will also increase confidence and success in any of the football trading strategies laid out below…

 When team sheets and various information is released there is an opportunity.
 Just think about that for a second.

 That’s also why it’s not always possible to have too many ‘fixed’ football trading strategies.
 When I say fixed I mean a plain 123 process that works on every match.
 Information and situations dictate the market, as they change we will need to change with them.
 The shortcut is knowing what to apply when, where and why.

 One thing is for certain though; when there is change there is opportunity.
 Even those with the best football trading strategies know this!

-Sometimes a lack of information can be just as telling as something happening, the clip below should make thing a bit clearer.
+Sometimes a lack of information can be just as telling as something happening, the clip below should make things a bit clearer.

 Be sure to watch it to the end, it’s only a couple of minutes…

 The natural progression of price during a football match looks something like this;

 The best football trading strategies target different characteristics.
-For example, you can see the price didn’t move at half time that much, but significant volume was still matched.
+For example, you can see the price didn’t move at half-time that much, but the significant volume was still matched.

 Taking a longer-term view can be helpful for this reason.
 Much like tennis trading, unbiased knowledge of the sport is a big advantage.